cerebral/overmind/packages/overmind-website/guides/beginner/04_runningsideeffects.md

 We export an instance of our **Api** to the application.
 This allows us to also create instances in isolation for testing purposes, making sure our Api class works as we expect.

 ## Summary
-Adding side effects is easy, but it is worth taking notice that you also get a chance to map an existing tool to something more domain specific.
-As we did here converting the general **get** method to a **getCurrentUser** method.
-If you think about it from an application standpoint it is kinda weird that it makes arbitrary requests to a string url.
-It is better to create an abstraction around it to keep things more maintainable and predictable.
+Importing side effects directly into your code should be considered bad practice.
+If you think about it from an application standpoint it is kinda weird that it runs http verb methods with a string url.
+It is better to create an abstraction around it to make your code more consistent with the domain, and by doing so also improve maintainability.